thedaebu/reallysmart/README.md

 }
 ```

-Once the selected pieces of text passed the constraints, the indices taken from the getSelection function would then be reorganized so that the location of the annotation on the text would be in its proper place.
+Once the selected pieces of text passes the constraints, the indices retrieved from the data taken from the getSelection function would then be reorganized so that the location of the annotation on the text would be in its proper place on the text.

 ```js
 makeNewIndices(highlighted) {